bradleyeckert/chad/doc/spif.md

 `01sfgbpr` detail:

 - s = SPI cycle: write byte again, reading the result.
-- g = Load the cypher with the new key.
+- g = Load the cipher with the new key.
 - f = set flash bus rate from N. 0 is fastest.
 - b = Reboot from flash.
 - p = Trigger a ping.
 It will send boilerplate out the UART.